Connect with others who understand.

 2. High-Fiber Whole Grains

-If you’re having trouble with digestion, check with your healthcare provider and consider slowly incorporating fiber into your diet to not overwhelm your system.
+If you’re having trouble with digestion, check with your healthcare provider and consider slowly adding fiber into your diet to not overwhelm your system.
 Whole grains can also help stabilize your energy levels, making it easier to cope with fatigue from bladder cancer treatments.

 3. Lean Proteins